neuromechanics-uoa/tinymotion_backend/deploy/README.md

 # TinyMotion Backend deployment

+## Prerequisites

+- Account on NeSI RDC
+- Install Ansible
+- Install Terraform
+- Get a duckdns account and create a subdomain to use with each deployment

 ## Configuration

 You will need to downloaded your *clouds.yaml* from NeSI RDC and ensure it is located in *~/.config/openstack/*.